 Stroller-Friendly Hikes for Families

 Maybe you have very young children and are often pushing a stroller.
 Or perhaps you have multiple children and you can’t baby-wear all of them.
 No worries – we have you covered!
-Here are some more great places to go hiking near Indianapolis (well, more like scenic walking) experiences that you can do with your children in tow.
-Get outside and enjoy the great outdoors.
+Here are some more great places to go hiking (well, more like scenic walking!) near Indianapolis with your children in tow.
+Get out and enjoy the great outdoors.

 If you live in Indianapolis, surely you know about or have frequented the Monon Trail.
 Try something a little different next time and make it a fun event!
 Park near the 75th street entrance to the trails and walk south to Broad Ripple.
 Once you hit Broad Ripple you can grab lunch, coffee, and snacks, or ice cream at the trailside ice cream parlor BRICS.
 Other similar paved trails include the Zionsville Rail Trail, Pennsy Trail in Greenfield, Fisher’s Nickel Plate Trail, and the Fall Creek Trail.
 Note that the north part of the Fall Creek Trail has some crushed rock, so this wouldn’t be great for lightweight strollers.